cloudhubs/authorization-consistency-solver/README.md

 ## Replicating Section 5.2
 Run `python -m validation.auth.case_study <ARG> <DEBUG>`.
 This will generate the solver results presented in Section 5.2 based on the ground truth system model.

-`<DEBUG>` can be replaced with DEBUG for additional information or be left blank.
+`<DEBUG>` can be replaced with DEBUG to log the entire constraint system to `data/constraints.txt`.
+This may take a bit.

 `<ARG>` can be replaced with one of the following:
 - GROUND_TRUTH_SYSTEM_MODEL - Run validation using the manually corrected ground truth intermediate model.